aterrero/k8s-nfs-setup/README.md

 # k8s-setup

-Hello Team, with this repository we will be able to build a 3 node kubernetes cluster that incorporates the Kubernetes Networking Model using Flannel and NFS to create Kubernetes Persistent Volumes.
+Hello Team, with this repository we will be able to build a 3 node kubernetes cluster that incorporates the Kubernetes Networking Model.

 Assumptions are: